lanyibinblue/fpga-study/week2/Readme.txt.txt

-This is week 2 research
+This is week2 research - this is a new advanture
+This is cool